springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

 *Setup a shadow build dir called **"BUILDQT5"**
   *which makes it easy to restart.*
-     **If a configuration OPTION from QT is missing,* **LIFE IS SHORT, Do Not re-run it and/or risk it not picking up changes.**
+     **If a configuration OPTION from QT is missing,* **LIFE IS SHORT, Do Not 'JUST re-run' it and/or risk it not picking up changes.**
            *Install your deps/ldconfig*
               **remove the **BUILDQT5** dir**
                   *recreate it then re-run qt configure again*